MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 Kubernetes cluster on AWS.
 And we were able to send requests to the service from outside of the cluster via the external IP, or an auto-generated domain name of the service.
-But of course, we don't want to use that kind of domain.
-For integrating with the frontend for external services, right?
-What we would like to achieve is to be able to attach the service to a specific domain name that we have bought, such as simplebank.com or something like that, right?
+But of course, we don't want to use that kind of domain for integrating with the frontend for external services, right?
+What we would like to achieve is to be able to attach the service to a specific domain name that we have bought, such as `simplebank.com` or something like that, right?

 That will be the topic of the next video.
 I hope you enjoy this video.
 Thanks a lot for watching!
 Happy learning, and see you